pixelfreak/steezy.williamkhoe.com/README.md

 # Architecture
 - [Next.js](https://nextjs.org/) is chosen for speed of development and its out-of-the-box features such as code-splitting, static/SSR/Serverless Functions, CSS-in-JS, and dynamic routing capabilites.
 - [Firestore](https://firebase.google.com/docs/firestore) is chosen as the database.
 Ideally, use SQL for highly relational data like User and NoSQL for others.
+And pair both with GraphQL.
 - [Algolia](https://www.algolia.com/) handles the search indexing.
 - [Auth0](https://auth0.com/) handles the user authorization.
 Basic user information is also stored here.
 - [Cloudinary](https://cloudinary.com/) handles all of the image assets.